DynaSpec: Context-aware Dynamic Speculative Sampling for Large-Vocabulary Language Models: Computational bottleneck of speculative decoding in Large-vocabulary LMs

-Let \(T_T\) denote the per-token latency of the target model under standard autoregressive decoding.
-In speculative decoding, let \(T_D\) be the draft model's per-token generation time, and let \(T_V(\gamma)\) be the time for the target to verify \(\gamma\) proposed tokens.
-Given \(\alpha\in[0,1]\) as the expected acceptance rate and \(\gamma\in\mathbb{N}\) the speculation length, following standard derivations~\citep{leviathan2023fast}, the expected number of tokens produced per verification step is
+Under standard autoregressive decoding, let \(\tau_T\) denote the per-token latency of the target model.
+With speculative decoding, let \(\tau_D\) be the draft model's per-token generation time, and \(\tau_V(\gamma)\) be the time for the target to verify \(\gamma\) the proposed tokens.
+Given \(\alpha\in[0,1]\) as the expected acceptance rate and \(\gamma\in\mathbb{N}\) the speculation length, the expected number of tokens produced per verification step is (per equation (1) in \citet{leviathan2023fast}) :

 The average per-token latency under speculative decoding is therefore

 Hence, the speedup relative to standard autoregressive decoding is